 - One year membership of the Royal College of Emergency Medicine.

-The RCEM Undergraduate Essay Prize winner 2018 will be required to present their work at the RCEM/EuSEM Scientific Conference 2018 which will take place in Glasgow.
-The prize will in addition fund the winner’s reasonable travel, accommodation and registration fee for the RCEM/EUSEM Scientific Conference 2018 and a one year membership of the Royal College of Emergency Medicine.
+The RCEM Undergraduate Essay Prize winners 2022 will be required to present their work at the RCEM Scientific Conference 2022 which will take place in Belfast from October 4-6th 2022.
+The prizes will in addition fund the winner’s reasonable travel, accommodation and registration fee for the RCEM Scientific Conference 2022 and a one year membership of the Royal College of Emergency Medicine.

 Applications along with a completed application form which both must be written in English should be submitted in Microsoft Word format electronically to Theo.Chiles@rcem.ac.uk by 17:00 Friday 25th February 2022.

-Dr Matt Reed, Emergency Medicine Consultant, Edinburgh on 0131 242 1338 or firstname.lastname@example.org
+Dr Matt Reed, Emergency Medicine Consultant, Edinburgh on 0131 242 1340 or email@example.com

 Dr Edd Carlton, Emergency Medicine Consultant, Bristol on 0117 414 4985 or Ed.Carlton@nbt.nhs.uk